GT-Corp/myths-and-facts-about-programming/full-scope-developer.md

 ## Guessing Game - Full Scope Developer

 If you are wondering what would be a perfect project to practice your programming skills.
-You are on the right place!
+You are in the right place!

 It's a simple number guessing game.
-We start with a console app and migrate to web app with lots of features.
+We start with a console app and migrate to a web app with lots of features.

 ## Steps

 #### Console App:

-- Read a number N from console between a range (MIN, MAX).
-Your code should then generate a random number CN between the same range(MIN, MAX) and compare if the computer generated random number CN and the user entered number N matches.
+- Read a number N from the console between a range (MIN, MAX).
+Your code should then generate a random number CN between the same range(MIN, MAX) and compare if the computer-generated random number CN and the user entered number N matches.

-    If it matches, user wins.
-If it doesn't match, computer wins.
+    If it matches, the user wins.
+If it doesn't match, the computer wins.

 #### (Optional) Desktop app: